What is Tapping and EFT?

 Tap six to eight times on each point while staying focused on the problem.
 You can state the problem out loud or in your mind.

-The sequence include all the other points listed above after the karate chop point.
-There is no set rule, but going through the sequence once or twice is a good start.
+The sequence includes all the other points listed above, after the karate chop point.
+There are no set rules, but going through the sequence once or twice is a good start.

 Don’t feel you have to clear your schedule or find a secret place to tap.